manindragautam/rust-novice-to-mastery/src/variables_and_operators/README.md

 # Variables and Operators

-- Declaring and assigning variables
+- Learn how to store and manipulate data with variables.
-- Scalar and compound data types
+- Explore different data types, from simple numbers to complex structures.
-- Operators and expressions
+- Unleash the power of operators to perform calculations and expressions.